kubeslice/.github/profile/README.md

 Join the KubeSlice community to learn and post your questions to get them answered.
 Learn more on the [community](https://docs.avesha.io/opensource/community).

+# Enterprise Edition
-For trying out our enterprise edition of KubeSlice, contact us at support@aveshasystems.com.
+For details on purchasing an enterprise edition of KubeSlice, reach us at contact@avesha.io.